 Study at the Digital Humanities Institute

-The Digital Humanities Institute offers students the opportunity to study on one of its Masters degree courses:
+The Digital Humanities Institute offers students the opportunity to study on our Masters degree course or undertake research for a PhD:

-We have a dedicated website for our Masters degrees which provides information about the courses and how to apply.
-Please visit https://www.sheffield.ac.uk/dhi
+We have a dedicated website for our Masters degree and PhD programme which provides information about the courses and how to apply.

 Why study at the DHI?

-The Masters degree courses make use of the expertise of the world-leading Digital Humanities Institute (DHI) and expertise from across the Faculty of Arts and Humanities.
+Our Masters degree course and PhD programme make use of the expertise of the world-leading Digital Humanities Institute (DHI) and expertise from across the Faculty of Arts and Humanities.
 The DHI has over 25 years of expertise and an international reputation in the domain of cultural data (digital humanities).
 The DHI’s practice-based expertise will contribute an important component to the skills, knowledge, and employability related aspects of the programmes.
-Students will have access to the DHI’s extensive portfolio of projects, data, clients, and industry partners and benefit from the interdisciplinary learning environment represented by the DHI’s work within the Faculty and internationally, as well as cognate cross-faculty initiatives related to digital methods such as the Sheffield Institute for Language Analytics (SILAS).
+Students will have access to the DHI’s extensive portfolio of projects, data, clients, and industry partners and benefit from the interdisciplinary learning environment represented by the DHI’s work within the Faculty and internationally, as well as cognate cross-faculty initiatives related to digital methods.
 The Faculty of Arts and Humanities has strengths in languages and cultures, philosophy and ethics, linguistic, musical, historical, and archaeological disciplines and methods.